-Ever wondered how electric generators produce electricity or how a changing magnetic field induced current?
+Ever wondered how electric generators produce electricity or how a changing magnetic field induces current?
 That is the magic of Electromagnetic Induction.
-The Class 12 Physics Chapter 6 Solutions helps you to master this topic with clear explanations for every concept and question.
-These Electromagnetic Induction Class 12 NCERT solutions make tough theory and numericals simple and very easy.
+The Class 12 Physics Chapter 6 Solutions help you to master this topic with clear explanations for every concept and question.
+These Electromagnetic Induction Class 12 NCERT solutions make the tough theory and numericals simple and very easy.

 This Story also Contains

-The NCERT solution for Class 12 Physics Electromagnetic Induction Chapter is essential for competitive tests like JEE and NEET in addition to Class 12 exams and helps in understanding its fundamentals which makes it easier to understand how many of the gadgets we use on a daily basis—from big power systems to home appliances—operate.
-Essential information on how changing magnetic fields can produce electric currents, which power the technology that runs our world, is provided in the Class 12 Physics chapter on electromagnetic induction.
+The NCERT solution for Class 12 Physics Electromagnetic Induction Chapter is essential for competitive tests like JEE and NEET, in addition to Class 12 exams, and helps in understanding its fundamentals, which makes it easier to understand how many of the gadgets we use on a daily basis—from big power systems to home appliances—operate.
+Essential information on how changing magnetic fields can produce electric currents, which power the technology that runs our world, is provided in the NCERT solutions Class 12 Physics of electromagnetic induction.

 Q 6.1(a) Predict the direction of induced current in the situations described by the following